-Having a good non-stick pan may be the easiest way to make sunny-side up-eggs, but you can also use a well-seasoned cast-iron pan or a sturdy skillet.
-The key to making these eggs look good is how easily they are going to slide out of the pan without tearing the yolk.
+A good non-stick pan may be the most important "ingredient" for making sunny-side-up eggs.
+You can also use a well seasoned cast-iron pan or a sturdy skillet – the key to making these eggs look good is that they easily slide out of the pan, without tearing the yolk, when you're done.

 Heat the skillet on medium heat.
 Don’t let the pan get so hot that it scorches the eggs the minute they hit the pan.
 This is a sure-fire way to get unevenly cooked eggs, so bring the heat up relatively slowly.
-Add a little butter both for flavor and to further help the eggs from sticking to the pan.
-If you don’t want to add any extra fat to your meal, opt for a cooking spray instead.
+If you like, add a little butter both for flavor and to further help the eggs from sticking to the pan.

 Watch for the egg white to turn a solid opaque color.
 No clear liquid should be visible anywhere on the egg.
 If the outside edges are thoroughly cooked, but the inside still needs a minute, you can speed up the process by covering the pan with a lid, steaming the egg just a little.